Mud Mountain Haulers shine light on forest industry - Salmon Arm Observer

 A light will be shone on the log hauling industry this winter with the premiere of Mud Mountain Haulers.

-The series, set to premiere tonight, Monday, Jan.
+The series, which premiered Monday, Jan.
 25, on Discovery Canada, was produced and masterminded by executive producer Mark Miller.
 He’s previously worked Highway Through Hell and Heavy Rescue: 401 and is hoping that Mud Mountain Haulers will be similarly successful.

 ”Mud Mountain Haulers is really a show about those who help keep toilet paper on our rolls and wood on the trucks so we can build our homes and apartment buildings,” Miller said, adding the show aims to clear up some misconceptions people have about the forest industry.
 “It’s really kind of a salute to the hard-working folks who work in the forest and keeps our country running.”